chadkluck/npm-chadkluck-cache-data/README.md

 	* Fixed issue where submitting null header or options to endpoint would fail
 * 1.0.10
 	* Added a log entry for a warning if timeout is reached in https get tool.
+* 1.0.15
+	* Updated dependencies moment-timezone and aws-sdk
 ## License

 This project is licensed under the MIT License - see the LICENSE.txt file for details